kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 bulk of business value out of thin air.

 Here is the problem though.
-If the markets are inherently unpredictable, then how you can attach quantifiable bottom line KPIs to creative work that supposed to deliver results in those markets?
+If the markets are inherently unpredictable, then how can you attach fair and quantifiable bottom line KPIs to creative work that supposed to deliver results in those markets?
 Well, you really can't.
-Because there is no telling what the market will do ahead of time.
+Because there is no telling what the market will do ahead of time, and the bottom line outcomes are at a large degree random.

 And what's the next best thing?
 That's right, define those KPIs as a reflection of how well a creative person "executes" on the Key Crew vision.
 But then again,